Duke Resident Experiences

 Residents participate in training session on rheology, anatomy, patient assessment, and technique with a variety of filler and toxin technologies with Oculofacial and Orbital Surgery Division Chief, Julie Woodward, MD.

-Residents at va
+Residents at duke chapel

 residents break room